wamburu/blog/content/posts/2021-01-15-a-mathematician-and-an-apple/index.md

 title: A mathematician and an apple
 author: Roboflank
 date: 2021-01-15
-excerpt: How a mathematician led to the smartphone revolution.
+excerpt: How a mathematician started the smartphone revolution.
 hero: images/karlheinz_brandenburg-.jpg
 ---
 <div className="Image__Medium">